hariananthaa/library_mgmt_backend/README.md

 - Liquibase (for database versioning)
 - Swagger UI (for API documentation)

+## Authentication and Authorization

+This application implements a robust role-based authorization system to ensure secure access to various features:

+- **User Roles**:

+    - Admin: Can manage books, members, and transactions.
+    - Member: Can view books and manage their own transactions.

+- **Access Control**:

+    - Certain routes and actions are restricted based on user roles.

+- **JWT Authentication**:

+    - Uses JSON Web Tokens for secure authentication.
+    - Tokens are stored in HTTP-only secure cookies, enhancing security against XSS attacks.
+    - Token expiration time: **10 Minutes**
+    - Automatic token refresh mechanism to maintain user sessions.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: